-Through school-to-school support, The St Edmundsbury & Ipswich Multi Academy Trust is engaging schools in a Disadvantaged Pupils Action research Project.
-This involves a self-evaluation and external audit process.
+Through school-to-school support, The St Edmundsbury & Ipswich Multi Academy Trust is engaging schools in raising the attainment in writing.

 Bespoke pastoral support, such as support with bereavement and emotional regulation, is used to remove barriers to learning and build positive relationships.